jbock-java/jbock/README.md

 }
 ````

-After adding such an annotated "model" class to your project,
-you have to **build once** to trigger the code generation.
+The presence of this annotated class
+triggers the code generation at compile time.
 A derived class `MyArguments_Parser`
 will be generated, which
 can be used in a `main` method as follows: